top of page

 Although conventional herbicide treatment of upland leafy spurge infestations has been the norm in the Yampa River Basin, the use of biological control agents also dates back to at least 1989.
 Unfortunately, in the early years recordkeeping was sometimes incomplete, and (with the exception of Tepee Draw) virtually no follow-up monitoring was ever conducted.
 In the absence of such data, the relative success or failure of these “legacy” biological control releases remained unsubstantiated.

 Leafy spurge biological control involves the introduction of one or more different insect species that have co-evolved with leafy spurge in its original old-world habitats.
 Unlike most herbicides, biological control is safe to use in riparian habitats, does not negatively impact desirable species, and has the potential to be self-sustaining.
-The most commonly released leafy spurge biological control agents in the Yampa River Basin have been multiple species of flea beetles in the genus Aphthona, as well as a stem-boring beetle (Oberea erythrocephala).
+The most commonly released leafy spurge biological control agents in the Yampa River basin have been multiple species of flea beetles in the genus Aphthona, as well as a stem-boring beetle (Oberea erythrocephala).
 The caterpillars of another introduced leafy spurge biocontrol species—the leafy spurge hawk moth (Hyles euphorbiae)—are frequently found on local infestations, although there is no record of a local release of that species.

 The goal of biological control is control of the target species, rather than eradication, and the impact of biological control insects on leafy spurge can be quite different from conventional herbicide use.
 While herbicide applications may quickly provide obvious mortality of the plant's foliage, biological control acts more subtly to reduce leafy spurge's overall viability.
 Tall, dense, vigorously flowering stands will typically be reduced to patchier, sparsely flowering stands after the introduction of biological control.
 The result is reduced seed production—an important step towards reducing the waterborne seed load in the Yampa River and its associated irrigation delivery systems.